 INTRAMURAL PROGRAM: The goal is to have every ACC student involved in the life of the college community through a program of intramural activities.
-A wide variety of options are available and are designed for all student to participate, not just athletes...
+A wide variety of options are available and are designed for all students to participate, not just student-athletes.